xolox/vim-misc/README.md

 [vim-easytags]: http://peterodding.com/code/vim/easytags/
 [writefile()]: http://vimdoc.sourceforge.net/htmldoc/eval.html#writefile()

+#### The `xolox#misc#perm#update()` function

+Atomically update a file's contents while preserving the owner, group and mode.
+The first argument is the pathname of the file to update (a string).
+The second argument is the list of lines to be written to the file.
+Writes the new contents to a temporary file and renames the temporary file into place, thereby preventing readers from reading a partially written file.

 #### The `xolox#misc#perm#get()` function

-Get the permissions of the pathname given as the first argument.
-Returns a string which you can later pass to `xolox#misc#perm#set()`.
+Get the owner, group and permissions of the pathname given as the first argument.
+Returns an opaque value which you can later pass to `xolox#misc#perm#set()`.

 #### The `xolox#misc#perm#set()` function

 Set the permissions (the second argument) of the pathname given as the first argument.
-Expects a permissions string created by `xolox#misc#perm#get()`.
+Expects a permissions value created by `xolox#misc#perm#get()`.

 ### Persist/recall Vim values from/to files